Jihad-R/Jihad-R/README.md

 # Hi, I am Jihad 👋
 <img align="right" height="auto" width="450px" src="https://giffiles.alphacoders.com/174/174807.gif" />

-* I am a data enthusiast, a python developer and an aspiring data scientist.
-Eager to learn and grow.
-I love coding, learning and reading books.

 * I enjoy long walks and good company.
 I love to work with people and build meaningful connections.
 Also a big fan of Hawain Shirts 😁.

-* My Goal is to make a positive impact in the tech world and help my community.
+* I like Software Engineering and Data Science
+* Currently trying to learn express js and django
+*
 ## Welcome to my GITHUB PROFILE

 ### Here are some of my favourite projects: